Copperfield Primary Academy Admission Arrangements for 2020/2021

 All applicants refused a place have a right of appeal to an independent appeal panel constituted and operated in accordance with the School Admission Appeals Code.

-Appellants should contact Kent County Council Schools Admissions Team within the given time frame (approximately 30 days from the letter refusing admission) to lodge an appeal.
+Appellants should contact Copperfield Academy within one week of refusal for information on how to appeal.
 The appeals process is run in accordance with the statutory processes and timescales set out in the School Admissions Appeals Code.

-Applications for transfer to primary school for September 2019 open on Monday 5 November 2018 and close at midnight on Tuesday 15 January 2019.
+Applications for transfer to primary school for September Tuesday 5 November 2019 and close at midnight on Wednesday 15 January 2020.

 Kent County Council Reception September Admissions